-- Else If C is a control character having a code unit value less than the space character - i.
+- c.
+Else if C is a control character having a code unit value less than the space character - i.
 Let product be the concatenation of product and the backslash character. - ii.
 Let product be the concatenation of product and "u". - iii.
-Let hex be the result of converting the numeric code unit value of C to a String of 4 base 16 digits. - iv.
+Let hex be the result of converting the numeric code unit value of C to a String of four hexadecimal digits. - iv.
 Let product be the concatenation of product and hex. - d.
 Else - i.
-Let product be the concatenation of product and C. - 3.
-Let product be the concatenation of product and the double quote character. - 4.
+Let product be the concatenation of product and C. - Let product be the concatenation of product and the double quote character. - 4.
 Return product.